 Due to several clinical advances, such as more precise HLA typing and advances in patient care, unrelated donor transplant outcomes are now comparable to related donor transplant outcomes in many patient populations.
 [1,2,3,4,5]

 The continued improvement in outcomes has led to an increase in the number of unrelated donor transplants.
-In 2020, we facilitated 6,745 transplants with unrelated donors and cord blood units.
+In 2022, Be The Match® facilitated 6,714 transplants.

 Figure 2 shows landmark one-year survival for a rolling cohort of patients consisting of the specified three-year periods.
 The data show that one-year transplant outcomes for U.S. patients (all diseases, ages and graft types) with unrelated donors have improved 10 percentage points between transplant periods ending in 2005 and in 2010.